ZgblKylin/KylinPluginFramework/README.md

 1. Submit code before 2019.7.7
 2. Finish documentation with Doxygen(See [Another repository](https://zgblkylin.github.io/Cpp-Utilities/) for example).
 3. Migrate configuration file format from `json` to `xml`.
+4. Migrate log system to [log4qt](https://github.com/ZgblKylin/log4qt)(The existing logging system in KPF is prototype of my log4qt repo).
-4. Unit tests and CI support for travis, appveyor and coveralls.
+5. Unit tests and CI support for travis, appveyor and coveralls.
-5. Other further maintenance:
+6. Other further maintenance:
+   1. Migrate log system to
-   1. Operational monitoring;
+   2. Operational monitoring;
-   2. Hotswap support.
+   3. Hotswap support.
-   3. ...
+   4. ...